| Taken fromThought Reform and the Psychology of

 where totalism exists, a religion, or a political movement. becomes little more

+than an exclusive cult.
 Here you will find a set of criteria, eight psychological themes against

 which any environment may be judged.
 In combination, they create an atmosphere